windlil/aww-ui/docs/doc/en-US/components/button.md

 ## Simple button
-Use `simple` to make button style more simpler.
+Use `simple` to make button style more simplier.

 :::demo
 ```vue